gerelee357/INT-based-IoT-anomaly-detection-with-1D-CNN-model/Building_SDN_testbed.md

 	- Ubuntu 18.04:
 	- Kernel version ( check it by using 'uname -r' command )    4.15.0-166-generic
+ 	- Create a user named p4 and set the password to p4 during Ubuntu installation.

 **2. Download ONOS-2.4.0 controller.**